 Our newest program is designed for those with little to no coding experience and is taught using a separate curriculum.
 It's for beginners looking to start their journey toward learning to code and becoming a software engineer.

 Incoming Skill Level

-You might fall into the intermediate category if you’ve done any self-teaching, taken a coding course or two online, or you’ve gone through our Prep program.
+You might fall into the intermediate category if you’ve done any self-teaching, taken a coding course or two online, or you’ve gone through our Basic Prep program.
 If that’s you, our 12-week and 36-week programs could be a great fit.
-The admissions process for those two programs will help you further determine what’s right for you.
+The admissions process for those two program options will help you further determine what’s right for you.
 To be accepted, all applicants are required to pass a coding challenge and a Technical Admissions Assessment (TAA).

 The separate admissions process for our new 19-week coding bootcamp requires no technical knowledge or testing.
 We do not require any prior coding experience whatsoever.

 Program Timing and Pacing

 Some learners enjoy the rigor and pacing of a tight, 12-week program, while others prefer or need more time to learn for a variety of reasons.
 Below, we break down the timing, pacing, and schedule of each of our courses so you can determine what works for you.

 Our 12-week immersive is the most intense and fast-paced of the bunch.
 You’ll be in class Monday - Friday from 9am-8pm and on Saturdays from 9am-5:30pm.
 In total, you’ll spend 60-100 hours per week in class and working on projects outside of class.
 It’s a significant commitment but for less time overall.
 If your skill level aligns, this program enables you to become a software engineer in the shortest amount of time.